SaulDiazInfante/COVID-19-ControlByaRiskIndex/rMarkdownSources/_book/index.md

 # Abstract {-}

   Argument:
-  The number of individual in   gathering could play an important role for control the spread of COVID-19.
-Thus by controlling the size of this group we can modulate the propagation speed.
-However, the restrictions of this kind has to be aligned with a delicate balance between the social and political implications.
-Thus epidemiologists and government consuls has to deduce a policy accordingly.
+  The number of individual in a gathering could play an important role for control the spread of COVID-19.
+By controlling the size of meetings, we can mitigate the propagation new infections.
+However, this sort of restrictions has to be aligned with a delicate balance between the social and political implications.
+Then epidemiologists and government consuls has to deduce a policy accordingly.
   That is, balance between the cost and profit of limit the size of meetings.

 TODO list.